-The Biodiversity & Development Institute exists to create opportunities to do fundamental and applied biodiversity & development research, incorporating both science & humanities perspectives
+The Biodiversity and Development Institute exists to create opportunities to do fundamental and applied biodiversity and development research, incorporating both science & humanities perspectives

 Research themes and questions

 - Art & practice of science

 How and why do people vary in the ways in which they engage with science, particularly their understanding of the human and natural systems in which they live?
 How can we improve this engagement?

 How and why do communities, populations, and individual organisms vary in space and time in their behaviour, distributions, demography, and physiology?

 How do we develop robust societies in ways that are inclusive, socially responsible, environmentally sustainable, and financially viable?

 The Biodiversity and Development Institute (BDI) is a non-profit company designed to foster research and community action in the fields of biodiversity conservation and social development.
 The Biodiversity and Development Institute is composed of three departments which operate under six independent models that have overlapping missions.
 The Citizen Science Department seeks to connect people with conservation- and development-related research projects and seeks to help orchestrate that research, disseminate the results, and support community action.
 The Research Consulting Department seeks to promote rigorous research in conservation and development by providing technical and logistical support to the existing research community.
 The Research Training Department seeks to train and build the capacity of research professionals across several rungs of the research ladder, including under-graduate students, post-graduate students, field assistants, and early-career scientists.

 The Citizen Science Department of the Biodiversity and Development Institute seeks to link citizens who have an existing interest in biodiversity and development research with opportunities where they can volunteer on and contribute to long-term research projects.
 In the process of training and assisting students, providing immersive opportunities for informal researchers, and collaborating with local communities, the Biodiversity and Development Institute’s mission is to transform all stakeholders into citizen scientists.